sarahstrong314/MCR3U/8 - Sequences and Series/1 - Sequence Notations.md

 Sequence Notation
 -------

+### Arithmetic Sequences

+An **arithmetic sequence** is a sequence in which each pair of consecutive terms have the same difference.
+This **common difference** is denoted by the constant d.
+The first term in an arithmetic sequence is denoted by the constant a.

+For example, the sequence 1, 3, 5, 7, 9, ... is an arithmetic sequence where a = 1 and d = 2.

+### Geometric Sequences

+A **geometric sequence** is a sequence in which each pair of consecutive terms have the same ratio.
+The quotient of the **ratio** is denoted by the constant r.
+The first term in a geometric sequence is also denoted by the constant a.

+For example, the sequence 1, 3, 9, 27, 81, ... is a geometric sequence where a = 1 and r = 3.

 ### Sequences Represented with Function Notation

 Sequences in function notation are often denoted with the t instead of f.